Jess-De-Savage/Hello-World-/README.md

  *************
  This library will be a collection filled with what grabs my attention
- and sparks interest in my mind including, but not limited to:
+ and sparks personal interest including, but not limited to:
  - Various programming and scripting languages
  - All things InfoSec and InfoTec
- - Writeups and sample reports
+ - Projects
- - A fondness for Robotics
+ - Robotics
 ***********